-The Joey Scout Promise Challenge
+The Joey Scout Challenge

-The Promise Challenge is the top award for a Joey Scout which is designed to challenge the individual Joey Scout.
+The Challenge is the peak award for a Joey Scout which is designed to challenge the individual Joey Scout.
 The challenge is worked on individually by the Joey Scout with assistance if required by the Joey Scout Leader.
-The Promise Challenge is not to be incorporated into the Mob program.